NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Hitbox appears one frame sooner and disappears two frames sooner
     - More lift
 - 5A can be grabbed the entire animation
-- 5A Kunai cannot "charge"
+- 5A Kunai
+    - Cannot "charge"
+    - Grabbable the entire move
 - 2B has more lift
 - 2A
     - Akamaru startup adjusted